Matchlock: History

 In Japan, the first documented introduction of the matchlock, which became known as the tanegashima, was through the Portuguese in 1543.
 The tanegashima seems to have been based on snap matchlocks that were produced in the armory of Goa in Portuguese India, which was captured by the Portuguese in 1510.
 While the Japanese were technically able to produce tempered steel (e.g. sword blades), they preferred to use work-hardened brass springs in their matchlocks.
 The name tanegashima came from the island where a Chinese junk (a type of ship) with Portuguese adventurers on board was driven to anchor by a storm.
 The lord of the Japanese island Tanegashima Tokitaka (1528–1579) purchased two matchlock rifles from the Portuguese and put a swordsmith to work copying the matchlock barrel and firing mechanism.
 Within a few years, the use of the tanegashima in battle forever changed the way war was fought in Japan.

-Despite the appearance of more advanced ignition systems, such as that of the wheellock and the snaphance, the low cost of production, simplicity, and high availability of the matchlock kept it in use in European armies until about 1720.
+Despite the appearance of more advanced ignition systems, such as that of the wheellock and the snaphance, the low cost of production, simplicity, and high availability of the matchlock kept it in use in European armies.
+It left service around 1750.
 It was eventually completely replaced by the flintlock as the foot soldier's main armament.

 In Japan, matchlocks continued to see military use up to the mid-19th century.
 In China, matchlock guns were still being used by imperial army soldiers in the middle decades of the 19th century.

 There is evidence that matchlock rifles may have been in use among some peoples in Christian Abyssinia in the late Middle Ages.
 Although modern rifles were imported into Ethiopia during the 19th century, contemporary British historians noted that, along with slingshots, matchlock rifle weapons were used by the elderly for self-defense and by the militaries of the Ras.

 Under Qing rule, the Hakka on Taiwan owned matchlock muskets.
 Han people traded and sold matchlock muskets to the Taiwanese aborigines.
 During the Sino-French War, the Hakka and Aboriginals used their matchlock muskets against the French in the Keelung Campaign and Battle of Tamsui.
 The Hakka used their matchlock muskets to resist the Japanese invasion of Taiwan (1895) and Han Taiwanese and Aboriginals conducted an insurgency against Japanese rule.